 These almond muffins come together really quick!
 So easy!

-In a large mixing bowl, mix together the almond flour and baking powder.
+In a large mixing bowl, mix together the almond flour and baking soda.
 You can add a little salt if you’d like.
 I was in a hurry and just didn’t think about it.

 Add the eggs, coconut milk, honey, orange juice, orange zest, and vanilla to the bowl and whisk or stir until well combined.